Jamiu00/hello-world/README.md

 # hello-world
 My first repository on Github
-This was fun to create, I love it!
+This wa :fun to create